Skip to content

 TDD vs BDD: What’s the Difference?

-BDD is an extension of TDD.
-When you practice BDD, you are in effect practicing the TDD process.
+When you practise BDD, you are in effect practising the TDD process.
 Each has different goals:

-• TDD - allows incremental development
+• TDD allows incremental development

-• BDD - shared understanding and alignment with key stakeholders
+• BDD shared understanding and alignment with key stakeholders

 In short, TDD is about designing tests first, writing enough code to pass the test, then following a Red-Green-Refactor loop until the developer feels enough functionality exists to satisfy the acceptance criteria.